 For other substitutes to Adobe Premiere Pro, check out our roundup of alternative good video editing apps.
 Every editor in this list is either fully free or has a free version, and we’ve personally tested those free versions to make sure they are still feature-rich and useful.

-3. How to Use Adobe Premiere
+3. How to Use Adobe Premiere: FREE COURSE

 - organize your files outside Premiere